On the Physical Nature of the Scalar Mode Mass in the Jordan frame of a Metric $f(R)$ gravity: Scalar Field Dynamics and Constraints

-In other words, ensuring that the variation of the Newton constant is compatible with a reasonable value for the Universe deceleration parameter implies that the scalar field mass must be $10^3$ times the expected Hubble scale.
-This is in apparent contradiction with the idea that the non-minimally coupled scalar field has a dynamics governing the cosmological background and, therefore, its Compton length should be of the order of the Hubble length (\cite{khoury2004chameleon, quiros2015chameleon, farajollahi2010cosmic}).
+which implies that the quadratic scalar field mass is roughly $10^2$ times larger than the Hubble~scale.

+This result is in apparent contradiction with the common expectation that the non-minimally coupled scalar field driving cosmological dynamics should have a Compton wavelength of the order of the Hubble length~\cite{khoury2004chameleon, quiros2015chameleon, farajollahi2010cosmic}.

-Actually, many metric $f(R)$-models, providing valuable cosmological phenomenology (\cite{hu2007models, schiavone2023f, montani2024metric, Valletta:2025bgu}), work only if the value of the scalar field mass is much smaller than required by Solar System tests (\cite{capozziello2011extended}).
-However, to address the present discrepancy, we propose a critical analysis of the derivation of the scalar field mass.
+Actually, many metric $f(R)$ models, providing valuable cosmological phenomenology~\cite{hu2007models, schiavone2023f, montani2024metric, Valletta:2025bgu}, work only if the value of the scalar field mass is much smaller than required by Solar System tests~\cite{capozziello2011extended}.

+{However, to~address the present discrepancy, we briefly reconsider the derivation of the scalar-field mass in metric $f(R)$ gravity, following the procedure discussed in~\cite{olmo2007violation}.}